gsampaio/Steiner-Cycle/README.md

 For an rapid search I am going to implement an GRASP heuristic with muilti-start-search.

-## PLI formulation

-For an optimal result I am going to use CPLEX or GLPK implementation of PLI.

 ## Dependencies

 This project mainly depends on the LEMON C++ Library for Graphs.
-If you want to run the PLI make sure you have or CPLEX or GLPK installed on your computer.